Saturday, May 2, 2026

 Equality And Relational Operators in Java

-The equality and relational operators evaluate the relationship between the values of the operands.
-These operators determine if one operand is greater than, less than, equal to, or not equal to another operand.
+In Java, the equality and relational operators are used to compare values and determine the relationship between operands.
+These operators determine whether one value is greater than, less than, equal to, or not equal to another.

 Operator Description